How to Create Angular Reusable Components

 }

-Save the above changes and you'll be able to see the list of employees based on the data in the app.component.ts file.
+Save the above changes, and you'll see the list of employees based on the data in the app.component.ts file.

 You just added some code to render a list of items.
 As you can see in the list presented above, the total count is presented next to each item.
-There might be scenarios where you might not be needing the count but rather the same list.
+There might be scenarios where you don't need the count but rather the same list.
 So the same code works for you with a bit of modification.

 Let's make the list rendering code reusable by creating a separate component altogether.
 The item count can be made configurable to display or hide as per need.